josuelegarda/FuturePlannedDevelopmentEstimator/README.md

 ## How to use the program
 First, as stated above make sure you have a csv file with a column, Office Space in (sq. ft.) and Number of Employees per 1,000 Sq.
 Ft..
+Make sure you import the csv in any program that you are using so it can be called by read.csv.
 Make sure none of these numbers have commas in it because it can interrupt with the datatypes.
 Below is an example on how it should look: